-Lead agencies for existing panels may vary their standard contract terms of their panel deed of standing offer, indicating that the Skills Guarantee requirements will apply to Eligible projects procured from that standing offer.
+Lead agencies for existing panel or standing offer arrangements may vary the standard contract terms of their deed of standing offer, indicating that the Skills Guarantee requirements will apply to Eligible Projects procured from that panel or standing offer arrangement.

-The assessment and reporting for the Skills Guarantee requirements will occur when a new contract is created for an Eligible project under a panel deed, or where a contract under that panel deed is varied making it an Eligible project.
+The assessment and reporting for the Skills Guarantee requirements will occur when a new contract is created for an Eligible Project under a panel or standing offer arrangement, or where a contract under that panel or standing offer arrangement is varied making it an Eligible project.

-Relevant entities will take the same approach to negotiating the inclusion of Skills Guarantee requirements in a contract variation for an Eligible project under a panel, as for contract variations for Eligible projects not under a panel.
+Relevant entities will take the same approach to negotiating the inclusion of Skills Guarantee requirements in a contract variation for an Eligible Project under a panel or standing offer arrangement, as for contract variations for Eligible Projects not under a panel or standing offer arrangement.